OUR NEW ZEALAND MULTI ACTIVITY TOURS

 Meals: B, D, S

-Day 6: Farewell Spit Walk, Wharariki Beach & Waikoropupū Springs
+Day 6: Riuwaka Resurgence, Farewell Spit Walk, Wharariki Beach & Waikoropupū Springs

-Then we drive the short distance to Wharariki Beach, one of New Zealand's most surprising beaches.
-A 20-minute walk across farm paddocks and through a section of coastal forest leads us to the most spectacular coastline in the region, featuring caverns, islands, sand dunes, and a stunning long stretch of beach.
-We will take our time to savour this amazingly diverse landscape.
+A short drive brings us to Wharariki Beach, one of New Zealand’s most remarkable coastal areas.
+A 20-minute walk across farm paddocks and through coastal forest leads to a spectacular shoreline with caves, offshore islands, dunes, and a wide sweeping beach.
+We take our time to enjoy this varied and dramatic landscape.

-On the return to Tākaka, we stop at Farewell Spit Lookout and visit the mesmerizing Waikoropupu Springs.
-New Zealand’s largest freshwater springs produce a remarkable 14,000 litres per second and the crystal-clear water is absolutely astounding.
+On the way back towards Tākaka, we stop at Farewell Spit Lookout and also visit the mesmerising Waikoropupū Springs.
+New Zealand’s largest freshwater springs produce an impressive 14,000 litres per second, and the clarity of the water is extraordinary.

 Accommodation: Tākaka